 Moo-myung later meets Jong-goo and warns him saying that if he’s been seeing the Stranger more often than before, it means he’s being hunted.
 She leaves.
 Jong-goo thinks that she’s some crazy person.
 But, like she mentions, Jong-goo’s daughter falls sick.
 She’s the next in line.
 The Stranger has taken her shoes for the cursing.

 Jong-goo meets a person who claims to be a witness to the Stranger eating animals in the woods wearing cloth underwear.
-So they go to the woods to find out more and see the carcass of a dead tiger.
+So they go to the woods to find out more and see the carcass of a dead deer.
 The witness gets struck by lightning and is admitted to the hospital.
-There is something mentioned about the witness having hunted an eaten a lot of meat from the woods which seems to have saved him.
-I’m not really sure if this is meant to be a joke.
-Someone, please do drop a comment if you can elaborate.
-Right after, another patient pukes blood and dies.
-He’s been claimed by evil.
+His wife mentions that consuming the herbal potions over a period of time was able to save him.
+I’d like to get my hands on this potion that can save you from a lightning strike!
+Right after, another patient pukes blood and dies as he’s been claimed by evil.

 At home, Jong-goo’s daughter begins acting strangely, eating a lot of fish.
 The Jong-goo’s mother-in-law suggests that they should bring in a shaman to perform an exorcism.

 Jong-goo meets with a Japanese translator who also happens to be a pastor.
 They go to the Stranger’s house and get attacked by his dog.
 Inside, they find photos of all the people who had been infected and after they had died.
 They don’t know what to make of it, but they understand that something is really off with the Stranger, and he’s somehow connected to all the deaths.
 Jong-goo’s daughter’s shoe is also found amongst other items.